promazo/100k-Mentor-Challenge-Outreach/.github/ISSUE_TEMPLATE/relationship-follow-up-plan.md

 **Process**
+- [ ] Review the interview in its entirety
 - [ ] Thank you note to the participant
 - [ ] Quick clip (30s) that shows the interviewee some of the raw footage/a particularly interesting part of the discussion
 - [ ] ID potential contacts